r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 the company's culture so that you can tailor some of your responses and show that that's what you're looking for.

-My most common reason for wanting to work somewhere was something like this - "After working at Poop Corp for a couple years, I want to work somewhere that feels more agile and where I have more ability to work on earlier-stage projects rather than the behemoths we work on there."
+My most common reason for wanting to work somewhere was something like this:
+"After working at Poop Corp for a couple years, I want to work somewhere that feels more agile and where I have more ability to work on earlier-stage projects rather than the behemoths we work on there."
 Sometimes, I could be more specific